OrLeviteh/Web-3-Jamie/Instagram-Feed-blank/README.md

 For a live constant event:
 LiveFeed.html pulls from instagram - 20 newest images (at least according to them, might not have 20) It currently updates every 5 sec.
 Change that in the feed.js file.
-Set the tag you want by changing feed.php
+Set the tag you want by changing feed.php.

 *if the RSS feed is empty the page will be empty!!*

 For a gallery that will last forever of all the pictures with that tag: